maciejs20/icd-liberty-docker/README.md

 # Building and deploying an IBM Control Desk V7.6.1 with Liberty image to Docker

 **This is an experimental version.
-Please report issues if you have some difficulties.**
+It does not work properly.**

+### Current state

-** At this stage does start, but some pages are rendered incorrectly ***
+At this stage does start, but some pages are rendered incorrectly ***

+### Goals
-This project is based on nishi2go/maximo-liberty-docker - altered for IBM Control Desk to work.
-It does not support building of pure Maximo, only ICD installation will be supported.
+This project is heavily based on nishi2go/maximo-liberty-docker - altered for IBM Control Desk to work.
+All credits goes to nishi2go, he did 90% of the work required for ICD to start.
+My fork does not support building of pure Maximo, only ICD installation is to be supported.

 ICD with Liberty on Docker enables to run Control Desk with WebSphere Liberty on Docker.
 The images are deployed fine-grained services instead of single instance.
-The following instructions describe how to set up IBM Control Desk V7.6 Docker images.
+The following instructions describe how to set up IBM Control Desk V7.6.1 Docker images.
 This images consist of several components e.g. WebSphere Liberty, Db2, and ICD installation program.

 Before you start, please check the official guide in technotes first.
 [Maximo Asset Management 7.6.1 WebSphere Liberty Support](https://www-01.ibm.com/support/docview.wss?uid=swg22017219)